US to provide anti-tank weapons to Ukraine, official says

 Russia's Deputy Foreign Minister Sergey Ryabkov said Saturday that the US decision to supply Ukraine with anti-tank weapons meant the United States "is clearly pushing [Ukraine] to new bloodshed."

-In a statement, Ryabkov said "American weapons can lead to new victims in our neighboring country, to which we cannot remain indifferent," adding, "the United States in a certain sense had crossed the line" and accused it of "fuelling the war" rather than acting as an intermediary.
+In a statement, Ryabkov said, "American weapons can lead to new victims in our neighboring country, to which we cannot remain indifferent," adding, "the United States in a certain sense had crossed the line" and accused it of "fuelling the war" rather than acting as an intermediary.

 Sen. John McCain, an Arizona Republican, released a statement Saturday morning supporting the decision.